DWTechs/efficient-angular/content/best-practices.md

 - products-routing.module.ts
 - products.service.ts

-Do not hesitate to generate those files with the command 'ng generate [component/service/module...] [path]', it will do everything for you.
+You should generate those files with the command 'ng generate [component/service/module...] [path]', it will do everything for you.

-The decorator must match to the file type, and the file must only contain one decorator.
+The decorator must match the file type, and the file must only contain one decorator.
 Do not mix several classes and interfaces in a single file.
 It would compromise readability and maintainability.

-- Choose which state management strategy you need (ngrx, services, routing...)

 - Go for one solution between Template Driven Form and Reactive Form and use only one in the application to keep consistent.